rodeoflagellum/rodeoflagellum.github.io/_posts/2022-04-02-for-attitudes-gene-editing.md

 - What I did
 - Some prior beliefs, not refined
 - Acknowledgements
+- Motivation
+  - Humans want to be happy and fulfilled
+  -
+  - Genetic disorders
 - Prospects and Perils
   - I am interested in biotech. but not obsessed
   - Gene-editing might be good; society is complex